miob-miob/treeGarden/docs/pages/index.md

 ## Main features

-!!! important "Easily usable out of the box..."
+!!! tip "Easily usable out of the box..."
     Defaults are sensible, api should be comfortable for JS devs

-!!! important "Visualization tools exists!"
+!!! tip "Visualization tools exists!"
     See [tiny library of react components](https://github.com/miob-miob/treeGardenVisualization), that used for exploring your trees

-!!! important "Extendable and customizable"
+!!! tip "Extendable and customizable"
     If you do not like included options, it is easy to provide your implementation for crucial parts of algorithm.